-Meanwhile, a US Senator decides to have the have the wormhole studied, but in order not to expose humans to the wormhole's possible dangerous effects, they decide to instead send the chimpanzees that they have been training.
+Meanwhile, a US Senator decides to have the wormhole studied, but in order not to expose humans to the wormhole's possible dangerous effects, they decide to instead send the chimpanzees that they have been training.
 The chimps (who didn't know that their training was purely a show to entertain tourists; humans cannot understand what they say) are elated.
-However, the Senator wants more publicity for the event, and forces Ham III, the grandson of Ham, the first chimp in space (in real life as well) to join the mission against his will.
-The group is composed of: Titan, a large, boastful male chimp; Luna, a female, wise one, and Comet, a young one who is an expert with technology.
+However, the Senator wants more publicity for the event, and forces Ham III (Andy Samberg), the grandson of Ham, the first chimp in space (in real life as well) to join the mission against his will.
+The group is composed of: Titan (Patrick Warburton), a large, boastful male chimp; Luna (Cheryl Hines), a female, wise one, and Comet, a young one who is an expert with technology.
 Comet is forced to stay on Earth since Ham was given his seat.
 Ham starts hitting on Luna, who dislikes his immature attitude, and Titan is mocked openly by Ham.

 Meanwhile, Zartog forces Titan to tell him more about the Infinity probe.
 It turns out that the planet's three suns are about to align, and when that happens, the local volcano (which spits out the "freezing" substance Zartog has been using rather than normal lava) will erupt and its flow will destroy the aliens' village (because the building Zartog forced them to build will divert the "lava" their way.)
 Luna and Ham rescue Titan but find that their ship is actually on automatic pilot (they never really piloted it) and will soon return to Earth on its own.
 They decide to stay and help the aliens defeat Zartog.
 The ship leaves without them.

-Now has a sequel, entitled Space Chimps 2: Zartog Strikes Back
+Was popular enough to warrant a sequel, entitled Space Chimps 2: Zartog Strikes Back.

 - Animal Talk: The chimps and aliens understand each other and humans, but humans don't.
 Also, the other animals can't talk at all.